ryong9rrr/sangyoon-ui/README.md

 Sangyoon-UI is a Vanilla JavaScript(TypeScript) UI framework package that can be used to develop SPAs.

-It provides the `Ui`, `Router`, and global state store `Flux` that can be easily integrated into your SPA project.
+It provides the `ui`, `router`, and global state store `flux` that can be easily integrated into your SPA project.

 ## Installation